vivi365/reproducible-go-ethereum/README.md

 What is currently reproducible?

-- **Local builds**, i.e. we can compile twice in Docker and get the same result
+- **Local builds**, i.e. we can compile twice in Docker and get the same md5
+- **Local Travis builds**, i.e. we can compile twice in travis and get the same md5

 What is not reproducible?